History of Galveston, Texas: Recent history

 In the 2000s, property values rose after expensive projects were completed and demand for second homes increased.
 This led some middle-class families to move from Galveston to other areas such as League City, Texas City, and La Marque.
 The city population remained relatively the same from 2000 to 2005 according to the U.S. Census Bureau.
 In 2007, The Associated Press compiled a list of the most vulnerable places to hurricanes in the U.S., and Galveston was one of five areas named.
 Among the reasons cited were low elevation and the single evacuation route off the island, which is blocked by the fourth largest city in the United States, Houston.

 Hurricane Ike made landfall on Galveston Island in the early morning of September 13, 2008, as a Category 2 hurricane with winds of 110 mph Ike produced waves and a rising storm surge of about 14 ft, which went around the famous Galveston Seawall, flooding the city via the storm sewers, and the unprotected "bay side" of the island, before the first winds or drop of rain.
 The storm left Galveston without electricity, gas, water pressure and basic communications.
 The Balinese Room, a historic nightclub, formerly a notorious illegal gambling hall, which was located on a 600 ft pier extending into the Gulf of Mexico, was destroyed in the storm.
 The island has since re-established services and the population has returned but some damage remains.
 Discussions are currently underway to build a so-called Ike Dike which would protect Galveston and the bay.
-As of 2009 the project is still in the conceptual stage and no funding has been allocated.

 The project was still under discussion in 2017, although the Sierra Club and other environmentalists warned about the area's risk to marine life.
 Several groups were providing recommendations on the technical aspects and design of the storm-surge protection system.
+The federal 2023 Defense Authorization bill included $31 billon for the project. and in June 2023, the Texas legislature authorized $550 million for the Ike Dike.